Skip to main content

 Days 1-3

-Most swelling and bruising.
+Swelling peaks at days 2–4 (day 3 most common).
+Most bruising.
 Rest with head elevated.
 Take prescribed medications.

 Days 4-7